matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

 this setting a bug in the code can in theory have dire consequences, but in practice this is mitigated by the following:

-* Majority of requests are readonly, and so can't corrupt data.
+* Majority of requests are readonly and can't corrupt data.

 * The low-level implementation of write requests usually has a relatively bug-free transnational semantics, so bugs in write requests which lead to transaction aborts don't corrupt data as well.

-* Most applications have some kind of backup/undo functionality, so even if a bug leads to a commit of invalid transactions, user often can restore good state (of course this works only for relatively unimportant data).
+* Most applications have some kind of backup/undo functionality, and even if a bug leads to a commit of invalid data, user often can restore good state (of course this works only for relatively unimportant data).

-However, @vorner identifies a very interesting specific problem with unwinding which I feel we should really try to solve better: if you have a bunch of the threads running, and one of them catches fire, what happens?
+However, @vorner identifies a very interesting specific problem with unwinding which I feel we should really try to solve better: if you have a bunch of threads running, and one of them catches fire, what happens?
 It turns out that often nothing particular happens: some more threads might die from the poisoned mutexes and closed channels, but other treads might continue, and, as a result the application will exist in a half-dead state for indefinite period of time.